sonniebailey/sonniebailey.github.io/about-content.md

 ## Executive summary

 Fairhaven Wealth provides financial advice-related services to New Zealanders.
-Fairhaven Wealth charges $350 per hour, or offers a fixed-fee service for $5,000 (including GST).
+Fairhaven Wealth charges $300 per hour (including GST).
+For substantive engagements, I prefer to structure billing as an "anchored fee" arrangement, described below.
 Our engagements are one-off, short-term, and we typically work with very few clients at any point in time.

 When you deal with Fairhaven Wealth, you deal with Sonnie Bailey.
-You may be familiar with my writing on the [NZ Wealth & Risk blog](https:\\www.wealthandrisk.nz), where I published regularly for over 10 years.
+You may be familiar with my writing on the [NZ Wealth & Risk blog](https://www.wealthandrisk.nz), where I published regularly for over 10 years.

 I'm based in Christchurch but work with Kiwis throughout the country via Zoom, phone, and email.